 So obviously, I have chosen to stereotype musicians.
 After all, I am one myself, and I therefore hope to be forgiven.

 Let me start with the strings (I know them the best).
 Violinists are serious, socially awkward and often Chinese.
 They have spent most of their childhood years practicing, which explains both their skills and their short social antennas (they have simply spoken more to their instruments than to humans).
-They are also ambitious and their identity and self esteem is totally dependent on what they do.
+They are also ambitious and their identity and self esteem are totally dependent on what they do.
 They are usually looking to be soloists, and God forbid they ever have to play the second violin.
 Establishing quartets can hence be a challenge, as the two violinists will constantly battle to play the first.

 Remember the violinists that didn’t want to play the second violin?
 Well, the level even after this humiliating position, is playing the viola.
 Viola players themselves like to make other excuses, like having too long arms for the violin or preferring a deeper sound, but we all know the truth.
 The viola quite often has the most insignificant part in the piece, and is therefore not as technically advanced as the parts of its fellow strings.
 But they could play super impressive stuff.
 If they wanted to.